 AirAsia in trading halt after auditor notes 'going concern' doubts

-Shares in Malaysia's AirAsia Group Bhd were halted on Wednesday after its auditor said there were material uncertainties that cast doubt on the budget carrier's ability to continue as a going concern.

-REUTERS: Shares in Malaysia's AirAsia Group Bhd were halted on Wednesday after its auditor said there were material uncertainties that cast doubt on the budget carrier's ability to continue as a going concern.
+KUALA LUMPUR: Shares in Malaysia's AirAsia Group were halted on Wednesday (Jul 8) after its auditor said there were material uncertainties that cast doubt on the budget carrier's ability to continue as a going concern.

-AirAsia on Monday posted a 803.3 million ringgit (US$188 million) loss for the three months ending March 31, its biggest first-quarter loss since its listing in November 2004.
+AirAsia on Monday posted an RM803.3 million (US$188 million) loss for the three months ending Mar 31, its biggest first-quarter loss since its listing in November 2004.

 The company said last month it was evaluating proposals for raising capital to strengthen its equity base and liquidity.